AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 0.md

 ---
 - Review [[A Player's Guide to the Netherdeep]]
 - Discuss the [[Player Survey]]
-- Create your characters using the [Hero Chronicle]
+- Create characters using the [Heroic Chronicle](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#HeroicChronicle)

+%%

+- [ ] Set up a tracker for the rivals' attitudes towards the party members
+- [ ] Practice voices for the rivals and Alyxian

+%%